Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.71 =
+//TODO - maybe add an option in the settings to disable this new option.

 - Added a request usage count check on a per IP address basis.